Cornelious5566/Hazard-Nuker-2/README.md

 # HAZARD-NUKER 2

-Originally Created by "Rdimo" Re published by one of the script creators
+Originally Created by "Rbimo" Re published by one of the script creators

-Made By Rdimo-Discord.gg/rdimo
+Made By Rdimo-Discord.gg/rbimo
 ----EDUCATIONAL PURPOSES ONLY----

 USE AT YOUR OWN RISK